In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 • At school; to find more information and resources (current students)

-• Frequently, throughout the year— meaning content should be regularly updated
+• Insight: Content should be regularly updated

-Key Takeaway: Each user group (students, applicants, parents) shares overlapping information needs: quick, digestible academic, campus, and service-related information.
+Each user group (students, applicants, parents) shares overlapping information needs: quick, digestible academic, campus, and service-related information.

-Figure 3: Global Navigation Card Sorting
+Figure 1: Global Navigation Card Sorting

-Figure 4: Local Navigation Card Sorting
+Figure 2: Local Navigation Card Sorting

-Figure 5: Figma Moodboard
+Figure 3: Figma Moodboard

-I studied and referenced the University of Waterloo's official brand guidelines.
-I then made necessary replacements to develop a design system more accurate to the University of Waterloo student culture.
-I used the wider sans-serif typeface "Raleway" to create a more welcoming user experience (wider fonts create mental associations within users of approachability and oppenness) and improve accessibility through this more readable font.
+I used the wider sans-serif typeface "Raleway" to create a more welcoming user experience (wider fonts create mental associations within users of approachability and oppenness)

-Figure 6: Before
+Figure 4: Before

-Figure 7: After
+Figure 5: After

 I designed sitemap visuals (before and after) and evaluated whether the revised information